Beyond the Visible: A Survey on Cross-spectral Face Recognition: Datasets

 \textbf{SWIR-VIS}.
 The \textit{PRE-TINDERS}~\cite{TINDERS} dataset is composed of 48 frontal face subjects and a total of 384 images captured at two wavelengths: visible spectrum and SWIR spectrum at 1550 nm.
 4 images per subject are available for each spectral band: 2 images have neutral expression and 2 images depict the person talking (open mouth).
 All images in this dataset are acquired at close distance from the camera (about 2 meters) in a single session.
 A light source at 1550 nm is illuminating the face of the subjects for images captured in the SWIR spectral band.
 The original resolutions of the acquired images before normalization are $640\times512$ for SWIR images and $1600\times1200$ for visible images.
 The \textit{TINDERS} \cite{TINDERS} dataset is composed of 48 frontal face subjects having images at the same two spectral bands.
 The SWIR images are acquired at two long ranges (50 and 106 meters).
 At both distances, 4 or 5 images per class are available: two/three entail neutral expression and two have talking expression.
 A total of 478 images are available in the SWIR band.
 The visible (color) images were collected at a short distance and in two sessions (3 images per session), and all of them have neutral expression, resulting in a total of 288 images.
 The original resolutions of images before normalization are $640\times512$ for SWIR images and $640\times480$ for visible images.

 \textbf{MWIR-VIS}.
 The \textit{WSRI} dataset \cite{WSRI_dataset} comprises of 1615 visible and 1615 MWIR images from 64 subjects.
 There are 25 images per individual including different facial expressions.
 Visible images were captured at resolution $1004\times1004$, while MWIR images were captured at resolution $640\times512$.
 Face images from both modalities were preprocessed, being resized to $235\times295$ pixels.
-Training and testing set were split randomly into a set of 10 subjects and 54 subjects, respectively.
+Training and testing set were split randomly into a set of 10 subjects and 54 subjects, respectively. \textit{MILAB-VTF(B)} \cite{peri2021synthesis_IEEE} is the largest collection of long-range unconstrained paired MWIR-Visible face images, including 400 different identities with both, indoor and outdoor acquisitions.